What is a Right to Sue Letter from the EEOC?

 Where conciliation fails, EEOC has the authority to enforce violations of its statutes by filing a lawsuit in federal court.
 If the EEOC decides not to litigate, the charging party will receive a Notice of Right to Sue and may file a lawsuit in federal court within 90 days.

-Can I request it myself or does the EEOC issue it?
+Can I Request a Right to Sue Letter myself or does the EEOC Issue It?

 Because the EEOC can take a significant time investigating a claim, an individual has the right to request that the EEOC issue a Notice of Right to Sue Letter after 90 days of your filing.